Analysis of Time to Love by Taufiq Rafat

 With it’s own climate

 He explored the universal theme of love.
-But, unlike the poem sensibility of the traditional love poets who hanker after a beloved in their poetry.
+But, unlike the poem sensibility of the traditional love poets who hanker after a beloved in their poetry, he employs a modern approach that analyses language features and establishes a new understanding of love.

 The meaning of the title is what the specific time to love is.
-According to a poet, there is no specific condition or time for love.
-Poets say love has no time.
-One cannot say that I shall love you at a particular time.
+According to Rafat, there is no specific condition or time for love, as it can be understood across two language levels.
+He say love has no time.
+One cannot say that I shall love you at a particular time, as love is an idiom that defies scheduling.

-He explores the universal theme of love.
-He talks universally about love.
+He examines the overarching concept of love..
+He talks universally about love, employing the speech used by the poet to connect with diverse audiences.
 It’s a spontaneous reaction if someone is hot that follows no season, no specific weather, or any particular condition imposed by self or anyone else.
 The poet reveals the true nature of love.
 Unlike the poetry of traditional love, poets express the love affairs of males and females in poetry.
 This poem has more to do with the intellectual and philosophical side of love instead of the traditional and emotional aspects.
 He discusses different seasons like August, April, and spring.
-Love cannot be started in a particular month as August when everything is muddy.
-It cannot be said that it will usurp in a hot month like April.
-Love doesn’t make any mistakes so it can move anywhere at any time.
-Love is infallible feet can touch and may point to others without illness from the outside weather or seasonal factors.
+Love cannot be started in a particular month as August, when everything is muddy.
+It cannot be said that it will be in a hot month like April.
+Love doesn’t make any mistakes, so it can move anywhere at any time, much like an idiom that captures spontaneity.
+Love is an infallible feet that can touch and may point to others without illness from the outside weather or seasonal factors.
 It’s a spontaneous reaction.
-Love rises in one’s heart without someone’s own accord.
+Love rises in one’s heart without someone’s own accord, delivering the meaning that love can be both beautiful and complex.
 No one can say that he or she will love a specific occasion or time, can’t say I can’t love you this moment or doesn’t have time to love.
-All these are lame excuses.
-Love has no lame excuses, it arises spontaneously.
+All these are lame excuses, which are often just nouns that fail to deliver the meaning that love truly embodies.
+Love has no lame excuses; it arises spontaneously, much like a personification of freedom itself.

 Love knows not what time is

 There is no importance of spring for Love.
 The importance of spring is just for ordinary people.
-The rhymesters, who wrote a poem, need a site or weather to imitate, but love surpasses all emotions.
-Love in itself is a whole world.
-Love has its own country with its own climate.
+The rhymesters, who wrote a poem, need a site or weather to imitate, but love, as a human life experience, surpasses all emotions.
+Love in itself is a whole world, an adjective that encapsulates the vastness of human emotion.
+Love has its own country with its own climate, and this figurative language reveals meanings that resonate deeply.
 Love has its own rules.
 Actually

 Love is a spontaneous overflow of powerful feelings.

-“Time to love” itself seems to be poor of time but it is rejected by the poet intended to create awareness of love dispensable of time, it is symbolized through poetic technique by using the small letter “August” and “April”.
+“Time to love” itself seems to be poor in time, but it is rejected by the Tuafiq Rafat, intended to create awareness of love, dispensable of time, it is symbolised through poetic technique by using the small letters “August” and “April”.
 The emphasis on the mindset of the reader is that it’s all about your temper.

 Love is its own place and itself can make heaven of hell, hell of heaven.